Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Introduction

 where $\Us\subseteq\reals^{d_u}$ and $\Vs\subseteq\reals^{d_v}$.
 To solve~\eqref{eq:prob}, variants of the multi-step gradient descent ascent (MGDA) method, which consists of one gradient descent update of $\u$ and multiple gradient ascent updates of $\vv$, are widely used in practice (see \eg, \cite{arjovsky:17:wga,brock:19:lsg,choi:18:sug,goodfellow:14:gan,gulrajani:17:ito,karras:19:asb,kurakin:17:aml,miyato:18:snf,madry:18:tdl}).
 However, the MGDA method is unstable, \eg, for some standard cases such as bilinear problems and smooth convex-concave problems~\cite{goodfellow:16,mescheder:18:wtm}.
 Therefore, this paper develops a new semi-anchoring (SA) technique that makes the MGDA find a stationary point of a structured nonconvex-nonconcave composite problem; its saddle-subdifferential operator satisfies the weak Minty variational inequality (MVI) condition in~\cite{diakonikolas:21:emf}.
 The weak MVI condition is weaker than the MVI condition that has received recent attention as one of standard nonconvex-nonconcave settings in the optimization community~\cite{dang:15:otc,malitsky:20:gro} and the machine learning community~\cite{mertikopoulos:19:omd,song:20:ode,zhou:17:smd}.

 The proposed method, named SA-MGDA, is built upon the Bregman proximal point (BPP) method \cite{bauschke:03:bmo,borwein:11:aco,eckstein:93:npp} of a monotone operator, such as the saddle-subdifferential operator of a convex-concave function.
-Under a more general weak MVI condition~\cite{diakonikolas:21:emf}, we show that the worst-case rate of the BPP method, in terms of the Bregman distance between the successive iterates, is $O(1/k)$, where $k$ denotes the number of iterations.
+Under a more general weak MVI condition~\cite{diakonikolas:21:emf}, we show that the worst-case rate of the BPP method (with a strongly convex and smooth Legendre function) is $O(1/k)$, in terms of the Bregman distance between the successive iterates, where $k$ denotes the number of iterations.
 We also show that the BPP method has a linear rate under the strong MVI condition in~\cite{song:20:ode,zhou:17:smd}.

 The BPP method is a nonlinear extension of a proximal point method~\cite{martinet:70:rdv,rockafellar:76:moa} via a Bregman distance~\cite{bregman:67:trm}.
 A specific choice of the Bregman distance in this paper leads to the SA-MGDA method.
 Therefore, such \emph{conceptual} SA-MGDA method, requiring an exact maximization oracle on $\vv$, consequently has the $O(1/k)$ worst-case rate, in terms of the associated Bregman distance (and the squared subgradient norm), for the structured nonconvex-nonconcave minimax problems.
-Then, we show that its \emph{practical} version, which performs one (proximal) gradient descent update of $\u$ and executes a finite number of \emph{`` anchored''} (proximal) gradient ascent steps on $\vv$, requires total $O(\epsilon^{-1}\log\epsilon^{-1})$ gradient steps to find an $\epsilon$-stationary point.
+Then, we show that its \emph{practical} version, performing one (proximal) gradient descent update of $\u$ and a \emph{finite} number of ``anchored'' (proximal) gradient ascent steps on $\vv$, requires total $O(\epsilon^{-1}\log\epsilon^{-1})$ gradient steps to find an $\epsilon$-stationary point.
 This matches the $O(\epsilon^{-1})$ complexity of the \emph{conceptual} SA-MGDA up to a logarithmic factor.

 The SA-MGDA is an implementation-wise simple modification of the MGDA with an improved convergence guarantee.
 This is inspired by and includes the primal-dual hybrid gradient (PDHG) method~\cite{chambolle:11:afo,esser:10:agf}.
 The PDHG is an instance of a preconditioned proximal point method~\cite{he:12:cao} for a bilinearly-coupled minimax problem, and our result is its nonlinear extension via the BPP.
 Similar but different extensions of the PDHG have been recently studied in \cite{hamedani:21:apd,yadav:18:san,zhao:19:osa}.